 Mystaya Stanback received her grant through EMERGE Community Development

 Upon meeting Mystaya and seeing her bright, shining smile, one would never suspect how many barriers she has faced.
 When she first told me her story I couldn’t believe how much this young woman had already endured.
 As a teen mom, her child’s father was incarcerated which caused her to live on public assistance.
 She had recently lost her father, a prominent advocate in the North Minneapolis community, and before he died, he had always encouraged her to pursue her education.
 But for financial reasons, she dropped out of college and still had a balance due.
 After his death, she became more determined than ever to break the cycle of generational poverty that her family had been bearing.
 Mystaya wanted to honor him by going back to school.
 That’s where MicroGrants stepped in to pay off her balance due to school, and some tickets in order to get her license reinstated.
 Mystaya is now in school and plans to get her degree in social work or early childhood development, and use her knowledge and education to better her community.
 Her father’s dream was always for her to get back to school and make a good life for herself and her children.
-Ms Stanback often comments that she can feel her Dad looking down on her and proudly encouraging her along the path to a successful life.
+Ms. Stanback often comments that she can feel her Dad looking down on her and proudly encouraging her along the path to a successful life.
+We’re glad to include her as one of our Outstanding Grantees of the Year.

 Tamra Haselman received her grant through The Wilder Foundation